GeoScripting-WUR/InstallLinuxScript/README.md

 9. IT Servicedesk copies default Geoscripting-Ubuntu image of Ubuntu VDI and shares it to all students and staff

 This script has been made for Geo-scripting course in 2017 by Dainius Masiliunas and David Swinkels.
 It should be updated every year to have correct versions and latest software.
+The installation process might change over the years and can still be improved :)
+Feel free to change installation script, but only install stable versions from trusted repositories!